 - In reviewing matters brought pursuant to this section, the officer or national board member seeking national board review and approval will refrain from voting.

 - Federation leaders shall take appropriate steps to avoid unauthorized or inaccurate appearances or official endorsement by the Federation (including an affiliate, chapter, or division) of any product, service, or activity that has not been so endorsed.
 For example, because the Federation never endorses political parties or candidates for elected office, any Federation leader participating in the political process must take care to avoid creating an appearance of official Federation endorsement.
+With respect to this Section, it is assumed that it is not a conflict of interest for an employee or contractor under the ultimate supervision of the national President to receive a salary and other compensation performed for the Federation.
+Nothing in this Code prohibits an employee or contractor from holding office in any state affiliate, local chapter, or division of the Federation.

 VI.
 Policy While Interacting with Minors